IoT in Cities: How to really make our Cities smart - Alex Gluhak

-This seminar will introduce the data marketplaces and how they could play a critical role within the smart city ecosystems.
+Abstract: This seminar will introduce the data marketplaces and how they could play a critical role within the smart city ecosystems.
 Urban Data Collective provides solutions to facilitate the sharing of real time urban data.
 Our mission is to level the playing field and democratise access to urban data so people can use it to create a better world.
-We are building a global community of providers and users of urban data streams.
-Our solutions empower individuals, communities and organisations to unlock new value through urban data sharing and reuse, removing the complexities that go along with it.
-Together we are building the foundations of a fair urban data economy of tomorrow.

 Emergence of the Sentient Web and the revolutionary impact of Cognitive AI - Dave Raggett